GlenPearce/3DPackagesScripts/Blender/README.txt

 Move Pivot was made to easily move the pivot points on models.
 Comming from Maya, I wanted a similar way to move the pivot as I also use this point to snap the model to other meshes.
 Also when looking up originally how to move the pivot in default Blender, it seemed pretty long-winded when I was expecting just a single hotkey.

+Move and Scale plans is to take imported DXF files, set the pivots of each object to be central to the house and then move all to world space 0,0,0.
+The outer wall should be called Wall_Trad (upper or lower case).
+If this is not the case, contact me as I will need to adjust the code and way it is used.

 ///How to use ///